jsalinasf/cheat_sheets/README.md

 # Cheat Sheets
-My Commands Cheat Sheets that I´ve used during the different projects
+My Commands Cheat Sheets or NOTES that I´ve used during the different projects